GitMaster8188/Aims-PyExcel/README.md

 If you don't want to manually execute the python script using python program, just download the *.exe* executable file and run it in any windows system.
 The program will just going to ask you for your credentials such as <b>Username, Birth Date, Password</b>...<br/>
 <br/>
 <b>Birth Date Issue</b><br/>
-The following format of input to birthdate is accepted:
+The following format of input to birthdate is accepted:<br/>
 <b>Birth Month</b>
 <ul>
   <li>01 - January </li>